Managing Emotions During The Holidays Using DBT Skills

 The holidays are a potent and formidable time for so many of us.
 They cause us to reflect and process the seasons behind us.
 I would encourage you to slow down when possible, listen to yourself and accept yourself with loving-kindness.
 Enjoy and embrace what is presently in front of you.

-Meet the Author - Brooke Bourne
+Meet the Author: Brooke Bourne Licensed Professional Counselor

 Growing up I witnessed first hand the result of pain and the inability to learn from mistakes.
 I have always wanted to provide the tools for safety, security, and motivation to walk through trauma, anxiety, depression, and grief especially with kids, teens, and women.